QubesOS/qubes-posts/2022-05-05-automated-os-testing-on-physical-laptops.md

 The first option turned out to be problematic when combined with emulated USB input devices (see below), at least on some laptops.
-While a single USB device can have multiple interfaces (basically being sub-devices), many system firmwares do not like to boot from such devices.
+While a single USB device can have multiple interfaces (basically being sub-devices), many types of system firmware do not like to boot from such devices.
 When I exposed a USB device that has both a storage interface and a HID interface (keyboard/mouse), the system didn't consider it a bootable device.
 One solution would be to use two separate devices, but that would require yet another RPi (or something similar), since most (all?) such boards support emulating only a single device.
 Another way around it could be emulating a USB hub and getting two virtual devices this way, but Linux does not support USB hub emulation.
 Since I had an